Attention addiction leaves you with a chronic yearning for everything outside of yourself.

 Learn how to escape from caring about what anyone else thinks.

-Use what you’ve learned here today and start trusting yourself way more than what you believe the things other people say or think about you.
+Start trusting yourself way more than believing the things other people say or think about you.

 Happiness is a choice and YOUR happiness is rooted in what YOU believe, so believe in the greatest version of yourself.